 Basically, the bigger the restoring force, the bigger the displacement.

-A pendulum clock is a great example of pendulum motion.
-However, a bouncing ball is not a SHM.
+A pendulum clock is a great example of simple harmonic motion.
+However, a bouncing ball is not a simple harmonic motion.
 The pendulum will always go back where it started.
 However, the bouncing ball will never bounce back to the height it was released.